Fort Kissimmee Cemetery

-Fort Kissimmee Cemetery is one of the oldest Florida Heartland pioneer cemeteries located on the eastern boundary of the Avon Park Bombing Range in Highlands County, Florida along the Kissimmee River.
+Fort Kissimmee Cemetery is one of the oldest Florida Heartland pioneer cemeteries located on private property, within the eastern boundary of the Avon Park Bombing Range in Highlands County, Florida along the Kissimmee River.
 The cemetery is approximately 20 mi east of Avon Park, Florida.

-The cemetery was started from a community of cattle farmers located along the Kissimmee River near the old Fort Kissimmee site used during the Seminole Indian Wars.
+The cemetery was started by a community of cattle farmers located along the Kissimmee River near the old Fort Kissimmee site used during the Seminole Indian Wars.
 Kissimmee River is an Indian name meaning "long water", given to the river by the Creek Indians.
 Once the Indians were driven further south, the Florida Heartland area was then opened up to pioneer settlers.
-Getting to Heartland was not easy during the mid-19th century since there was not many well traveled roads except for military roads connecting the different forts.
+Getting to Heartland was not easy during the mid-19th century since there were not many well-traveled roads except for military roads connecting the different forts.
 Much of the supplies were brought to these settlers by steamboats and used to haul out their produce.

 History of Fort Kissimmee Cemetery

 Florida became a state in 1845 and cattle farmers began migrating to Florida from Georgia and South Carolina to the Manatee Florida area including the Kissimmee River Valley.
 By 1855 cattle had become a number one industry in Florida.
 These areas were some of the better conditions for grazing cattle in Florida.
 The Kissimmee River Valley was nothing like Texas with wide open ranges but was rugged sandy and swampy terrain mixed with prairies, piney woods, marshes, sloughs, scrub oaks and palmetto patches along with large live oak hammocks.

 After the third Seminole Indian War, the community along the Kissimmee River was attractive to cattle ranchers and laborers because of the vast prairie land to raise cattle.
 The living conditions in the Kissimmee Valley was primitive and required someone with grit and a hard work ethic to overcome the harsh conditions.
 As the community grew, they began to build a church and a school at Fort Kissimmee.
 A tragedy happened in the community, around 1890, while building the school house near the current location of the cemetery.
 Two men named John Sheffield and a man with the last name Shaw got into a violent argument in which both went for their shotguns and shot each other.
 John's two small boys, John Lewis and Tom Sheffield, stood and watched as they fired their guns at the same time.
 Both families used lumber from the old school house to build the two men coffins and buried them near the site of the school house.
 This was the beginning of the Fort Kissimmee Cemetery.